sthavjay/474-project-1/README.md

 (2b) To test the AlgorithmVerify function, change ex1Clock, ex2Clock, and/or ex3Clock to have the int values you would like to use.

 (3) Ensure that the row and col values are accurate for the new array you are testing, and comment out any array/function you are not testing.
 If you wish to test multiple arrays with different sizes, please do so in seperate program runs.

+(4) Complete all steps in the 'run the program' section.